-The International GCSE Mathematics syllabus at our Cambridge online school is designed to prioritse the learning of mathematical knowledge in this fundamental and essential subject.
+The International GCSE Mathematics syllabus at Cambridge Home School is designed to prioritise the learning of mathematical knowledge in this fundamental and essential subject.
 Skills are then developed to empower pupils to employ the knowledge gained.
-The syllabus builds confidence by helping pupils to recognise patterns, relationships and offering opportunities for getting a feel for numbers.
-This confidence and knowlege, understanding and skills are then used to problem solve and interpret / present results.
-Mathematical concepts gained form the syllabus develop reasoning and communication skills.
+The syllabus builds confidence by helping pupils to recognise patterns and relationships, and offering opportunities for getting a feel for numbers.
+The confidence, knowledge, understanding and skills are then used to problem solve, interpret and present results.
+Mathematical concepts gained from the syllabus develop reasoning and communication skills.

-The International GCSE Mathematics course will be followed, which is a fully accredited internationally recognised qualification.
-The Extended syllabus will be followed.
+The CIE International GCSE Mathematics course (Extended syllabus) will be followed, which is a fully accredited internationally recognised qualification.
 The topics covered in the syllabus are Numbers, Algebra & Graphs, Geometry, Mensuration, Co-ordinate Geometry, Trigonometry, Matrices & Transformations, Probability and Statistics.

 The course is assessed officially through exams at the end of the year 11 academic year, but there will also be continuous assessment during term time by way of in-class tests.

 The subject provides a basis for further study in mathematics, and in particular the sciences and engineering.

 Teacher assessments are continuous during LIVE TAUGHT lessons, marking of coursework and assignments and summative tests.